-- 3. Batten Thickness: For the Variotherm module panels screws need to be 15mm from the edge of the panel, this means that the fixing centres are 30mm and the standard Rondo battens with a 40mm fixing face is not width of at least 60mm is recommended. - 4.
-Batten spacing: The Variotherm Module panels come in a range of sizes to suit all types of installation scenarios, when planning a Module Panel this makes the installation and fixing of these panels easiest.
-The batten is available, an example of this for a ceiling installation is shown below:
+- Batten Thickness: For the Variotherm module panels screws need to be 15mm from the edge of the panel, this means that the fixing centres are 30mm and the standard Rondo battens with a 40mm fixing face is not suitable.
+For both wall and ceiling panel installations battens with a fixing face width of at least 60mm is recommended. - 4.
+Batten spacing: The Variotherm Module panels come in a range of sizes to suit all types of installation scenarios, when planning a Module Panel installation, the best solution is for the battens to run parallel to the panels as this makes the installation and fixing of these panels easiest.
+The batten spacing for this option is 600mm or 625mm depending on the panel width that is available, an example of this for a ceiling installation is shown below: